Daniel Plan Journey - Get Started

 Carbohydrates are essentially everything besides fat and protein.
 They constitute by far the biggest group of foods we eat.
 Without them we would starve and die.
 They comprise approximately 90% of the living world, and estimates have shown that 70-80% of all the calories consumed by human beings are carbs.

-As I alluded to earlier, when you say the word "carbohydrate" most people think of what I call "the white menace," namely white flour, white sugar, or variants on these.
-Most of the bread, pasta, and cereal you find in your local grocery store contain the white menace and are definitely bad carbohydrates.
+When you say the word “carbohydrate” most people think of what I call “the white menace,” namely white flour, white sugar, or variants on these.
+Most of the bread, pasta, and cereal you find in your local grocery store contain white menaces and are definitely bad carbohydrates.

 These carbs are bad for one simple reason: The convert to sugar quickly in your body.
 This causes insulin levels to spike.
 Over time you develop insulin resistance and all of the problems that come along with it: weight gain, inflammation, and, if left unaddressed chronic illness.